Fernandohf/fernandohf.github.io/_posts/2019-04-25-Estimada-Morada-Part-1.md

 title: End-to-End Machine Learning Model - Part 1
 ---

-This is the first post of a series to describe all details present in the creation of a ML model to estimate real estate prices.
+Overview of the model creation process and This is the first post of a series to describe all details present in the creation of a ML model to estimate real estate prices.
 The posts are in a tutorial format, and each one will focus in a specific step.

 ## Summary